From Data to Predictive Control: A Framework for Stochastic Linear Systems with Output Measurements: Robust Controller Synthesis

-Recent years have witnessed an increasing interest in designing feedback controllers robust to parametric uncertainties arising from system identification.
-Studies such as~\cite{berberich2020robust, van2020noisy, van2023quadratic} explored the design of stabilizing state-feedback controllers for systems with bounded energy disturbances, directly using data.
+\textit{Discussion:} Recent years have witnessed an increasing interest in designing feedback controllers robust to parametric uncertainties arising from system identification.
+Studies such as~\cite{berberich2022combining, van2020noisy} explored the design of stabilizing state-feedback controllers for systems with bounded energy disturbances, directly using data.
 Building on these foundations, \cite{berberich2022combining} further integrated prior knowledge on disturbances and system matrices into the design process.
 A common limitation of these methods is their inability to handle systems with measurement noise and their assumption that process disturbances are bounded.
+Instead, we propose a principled indirect approach for synthesizing data-driven robust controllers for systems with unbounded measurement noise, explicitly tailored to the uncertainty set derived in Section~\ref{sec:unc_quant}.

 In contrast,~\cite{umenberger2019robust} proposed a method to synthesize robust controllers for systems with state measurements and Gaussian noise.
 This strategy provides an over-approximation of the uncertainty with a structure as in~\eqref{eq:bar_Delta}.
 Hence, by applying Prop.~\ref{prop:alternative_unc_set}, we can obtain a similarly simple set for systems with (noisy) output measurements and structural constraints.
-Furthermore, in the special case where noise-free state measurement are available, we recover the uncertainty set from~\cite{umenberger2019robust} using the proposed method (cf.~\ifbool{arxiv}{Appendix~\ref{subsec:approx_param_unc_set}}{\cite[Appendix~D.1]{balim2024data}}).
+Furthermore, in the special case where noise-free state measurement are available, we recover the uncertainty set from~\cite{umenberger2019robust} using the proposed method (cf.~\ifbool{arxiv}{Appendix~\ref{subsec:approx_param_unc_set}}{Prop.~\ref{prop:alternative_unc_set}}).
+In this regard, the proposed uncertainty set in Prop.~\ref{prop:alternative_unc_set} extends~\cite{umenberger2019robust} to accommodate systems with measurement noise and accommodates integration of known structural constraints while recovering the same controller in the case of perfectly measured states.